 Disclaimer: I received a free entry to 2018 Big Sur 21 Miler as part of being a BibRave Pro.
-Learn more about becoming a buy cytotec without a prescription (ambassador), and check out buy cytotec without prescription to review find and write race reviews!
+Learn more about becoming a buy cytotec online without prescription (ambassador), and check out buy cytotec no prescription to review find and write race reviews!

 After a very long week at work I can finally sit down and write about my Big Sur experience.
 I will say I had a few hiccups in my training with getting sick a few weeks ago but I will say I finished one very very hard and scenic race.

 We flew into San Jose and then drove to Carmel super late on Friday.
 We managed to wake up early enough to make it to the expo by 9:30am on Saturday.
 Bib pickup was super quick and even though there was a sign saying no transfer and all distances sold out, my boyfriend was able to register for the 5k!
 We went back to the expo hall and got our shirts and gear bags.
 I love the shirt I got, the heather purple is great!
 The 5k shirt was a super soft cotton, by boyfriend will definitely wear it.

 The expo is small but there was plenty to do.
 Hoka One One had a huge booth and I learned more about shoes and what I should try next.
 The local lululemon was there screenprinting shirts.
 I love mine and it was worth the wait!
 The Big Sur merchandise was awesome.
 I got a custom BOCO Gear beanie, socks, and an enamel pin.
 I will say all the volunteers at the expo were stellar.
 During bib pick up they gave us directions and advice on where to park on race day, which was super helpful.